Our Most Frequently Asked Questions About TimberNook Certified Schools

 What are the ongoing costs to run the program?

-Starting in year two of your certification, the annual fee is $100 per child that participates in the school-year program.
+Starting in year two of your certification, the annual fee is based on the number of children in your school.
 We provide all new curriculum, professional development, and connection opportunities every year to further strengthen the skills of our TimberNook Teachers and Schools.